God’s Kingdom

 This week let’s try really hard to listen carefully to everyone.
 But most of all let’s really try to listen to Jesus, a very different kind of king, in our lives.

-To learn more about today’s Gospel you can follow the link from Catholic Brain or listen to the song; Jesus is the King.
+To learn more about today’s Gospel you can follow the link or listen to this song.

 Sign of the cross.